 1.6 “Data” refers to all data entered into the Service by Customers of the Service.

-1.7 “Data Policy” refers to Provider’s standard data deletion policy, attached hereto as Exhibit B.
+1.7 “Data Policy” refers to Provider’s standard data policy (available on request).

 1.8 “Documentation” means all documentation relating to the Service, including but not limited to descriptions of the functional, operational, and design characteristics of the Service.